-Contextualization of the subject

-Contribution to the professional profile of the degree

-Distribution grids have traditionally been planned and operated with very low level of monitoring and control capabilities.
-This is the least cost alternative in an environment where demand was predictable and passive.
+Contextualization of the subject Contribution to the professional profile of the degree cost alternative in an environment where demand was predictable and passive.
 Any potential grid constraint would thus be solved at the planning and connection stages through grid reinforcements.